QianyiWu/objsdf/README.md

 ```

 ## Related Links
-If you are interested in **NeRF / neural implicit representions + semantic map**, we would also like to recommend you to check out our other related works:
+If you are interested in **NeRF / neural implicit representations + semantic map**, we would also like to recommend you to check out our other related works:

 * Neural implicit generative model, [Sem2NeRF](https://donydchen.github.io/sem2nerf/).